fpe-prd/KasemInterfaceExamples/RestAPI_EndPoint_Sum/README.md

 ## Test

-To test the endpoint, Python [Request](https://requests.readthedocs.io/) can be used with a set of *body* genere from KasemInterfece in *dev* mode.
+To test the endpoint, Python [Requests](https://requests.readthedocs.io/) library can be used with a set of *body* genere from KasemInterfece in *dev* mode.

 **See** [test.py](test.py)